 For trailers specifically: I was volunteering doing vegetable distribution for my local CSA and was chatting with another of the volunteers.
-We did the ‘oh so what do you do’ thing and I said ‘Write music for stuff’ and he said ‘Have you ever thought about doing trailer music?
+We did the ‘Oh so what do you do’ thing and I said ‘Write music for stuff’ and he said ‘Have you ever thought about doing trailer music?
 A friend of mine is a trailer editor.
-I can give her your card’ and I said ‘absolutely please do’ not expecting to hear anything.
+I can give her your card’ and I said ‘Absolutely please do’ not expecting to hear anything.
 Two weeks later I get an email from her saying that she dug my work and I should come by the office.
-She told me about the world of trailers and the music side, I started tailoring my writing towards that, and here we are.
+She told me about the world of trailers and the music side, and I started tailoring my writing towards that, and here we are.

 What's the strangest method you've used to get the perfect sound?